Vilijan/NFTMarketplace/TutorialExplanation.md

 - The AssetTransfer transaction, which is signed by this contract, is part of an Atomic Transfer.
 The only way when we transfer the NFT from one address to another is when we execute the `buy` method in the application.
 - We need to check that the first transaction in the Atomic Transfer is calling the correct application.
 When we compile the code in the escrow contract, as `app_id`we pass the id from the stateful smart contract.
-- We validate whether we are transferring the correct NFT.
+- We validate whether we are transferring the correct NFT with the `asa_id` parameter..
 Each NFT will have separate escrow address.

 ```python
 def nft_escrow(app_id: int, asa_id: int):